pelias/pelias-android-sdk/README.md

 }
 ```

-Then when you want to interact with Pelias in stests you can just feed it a mock
+Then when you want to interact with Pelias in stests you can just feed it a mock.

 ```java
 @Captor